 Forget it.
 Forget those rights!
 I’ll tell you what your rights are.
 You have a right to live free, and to the results of 60% -75% of your labor.
 I’ll also tell you this.
 You have no right to any portion of the life or labor of another.

 You may, for instance, think that you have a right to health care.
-After all, President Obama said so, didn’t he?
-But you cannot receive health-care unless some doctor or health practitioner surrenders some of his time – his life – to you.
+After all, our president said so, didn’t he?
+But you cannot receive health care unless some doctor or health practitioner surrenders some of his time – his life – to you.
 He may be willing to do this for compensation, but that’s his choice.
 You have no “right” to his time or property.
 You have no right to his or any other person’s life or to any portion thereof.

 The people who have been telling you about all the rights you have are simply exercising one of theirs – the right to be imbeciles.
 Their being imbeciles didn’t cost anyone else either property or time.
 It’s their right, and they exercise it brilliantly.